Lugaga/Linux_Fundamentals_Excercise/README.md

-  ## Demystifying Linux for Cyber Security featuring the Office Cast.
+  ## Demystifying Linux for Cyber Security, featuring the Office Cast.

     Here is a few key things to keep in mind when you are following along.